FrankReiser/ReiserRT_FlyingPhasor/README.md

 ![Figure 3](graphics/figure3.svg)

-As can be seen, we also have in excess of 300 dB of spur free dynamic range.
-It would appear that the FlyingPhasor generator performs better.
-Benchmarking indicates that the FlyingPhasor tone generator is approximately a factor of 5 times faster than traditional methods and is comparable in spur free dynamic range.
+As can be seen, the legacy method has in excess of 300 dB of spur free dynamic range as would be expected.
+It also has a slightly tighter skirt than the FlyingPhasor but, this detail is noted just ablove our noise floor.
+The FlyingPhasor generator noise floor actually looks better than the legacy method.
+Benchmarking indicates that the FlyingPhasor tone generator is approximately a factor of 5 times faster than the legacy method and is comparable in spur free dynamic range.
 You be the judge.

 # Interface Compatibility